Running Simulations

 - After expanding the

-file will be located in the following folder.build
+jarfile will be located in the following folder.build->libs->jar file

 Figure: Compiling Model jar file from IDE UI